wpconnect-co/orders-sync-to-airtable-for-woocommerce/readme.txt

 Yes.
 You can either use the Airtable template we provide or set up your own custom base and column mappings.

 = Does it sync orders in real time? =
+Yes, orders can sync in real time.
+Every time a new order is created, it will automatically sync to Airtable.
+The same applies when the order status is updated.

+You also have the option to sync manually by clicking “Save and Sync”.
+This will sync all orders up to the moment you click the button.
-Syncs are triggered manually or when an order status changes.
-They are processed via scheduled tasks and may take a few minutes depending on your server’s cron configuration and API limits.
+* The orders are processed via scheduled tasks and may take a few minutes depending on your server’s cron configuration and API limits.

 = Can I sync products and stock too? =
 Not with this plugin.
 For full WooCommerce-Airtable integration including products, inventory, custom fields, and more, use **[Air WP Sync for WooCommerce](https://wpconnect.co/woocommerce-airtable-integration/)**, which also includes **Air WP Sync Pro+**.